 Browser does not support script.

-Head of Physical & Theoretical Chemistry, Faculty of Science
+Professor of Chemical Physics and Head of Physical & Theoretical Chemistry, Faculty of Science

 Katharine Reid obtained her B.Sc.
 (1986) and Ph.D.
 (1989) in Chemical Physics from the University of Sussex, UK.
 She then spent two years as an SERC/NATO Fellow with Professor Richard Zare at Stanford University, USA.
 Professor Reid returned to an EPSRC Advanced Fellowship at the University of Nottingham in 1992.
 She was appointed to a permanent academic position in 1995, a Readership in 2002, and a Professorship in 2007.